gareth53/scraper/README.md

 -----

 Simple website scraper built for the experince of building one....
-Should scrape data from the Ripe Fruits page on sainsiburys.co.uk and then data from each product page that links from there...
+Should scrape data from the Ripe Fruits page on sainsiburys.co.uk and then data from each product page that link from there...

 Installation Notes
 ------------------

-This app uses lmxml which is dependent upon a C lib called libxml2

-To install lxml and its dependencies run:

->STATIC_DEPS=true pip install lxml

-For other requirements, pip install:
+1. Setup a Virtial Environment

+>virtualenv --no-site-packages scraper

+2. Activate teh virutalenv

+touch scraper/bin/activate

+3. Install the requirements

 >pip install -r requirements.txt